bitcoinerlab/web/src/guides/miniscriptVault.md

 The `finalizePsbtInput` method will provide different solutions depending on the `signersPubKeys` signaled when creating the descriptor object.

 After finalizing the input, we only need to push the transaction to the Bitcoin network.
 Once done, we check if it was accepted or rejected due to it being non-final.
-Miners will reject a transaction with a 'non-final' error if the TimeLock is not respected.
+Miners will reject a transaction with a 'non-final' error if the timelock is not respected.
 If the transaction was rejected, we inform the user that they need to wait 5 blocks before trying again.
 If the transaction was successful, we display a link to the transaction on the blockchain explorer for verification.

 Here is the code: